Canada–United Kingdom relations: Migration

 From the conquest of New France to 1966, Britain remained one of Canada's largest sources of immigrants, usually the largest.
 Since 1967, when Canadian laws were changed to remove preferences that had been given to Britons and other Europeans, British migration to Canada has continued but at a lower level.
 When the constituent nations of the UK (England, Wales, Scotland, and Northern Ireland) are taken together, people of British ancestry still form Canada's largest ethnic group.
-In 2005, there were 579,620 UK-born people living in Canada, making up 1.9% of population of Canada.
+In 2005, there were 579,620 UK-born people living in Canada, making up 1.9% of the population of Canada.

 Historically, Canadians have travelled to Britain to advance their careers or studies to higher levels than could be done at home.
 Britain acted as the metropole to which Canadians gravitated, but that function has largely been reduced as the Canadian economy and institutions have developed.
 The Office for National Statistics estimates that in 2009, 82,000 Canadian-born people were living in Britain.
 In 2012, that was the third-largest community in the Canadian diaspora, after Canadians in the United States, and Canadians in Hong Kong.

 In recent years, there has been growing support for the idea of freedom of movement between Britain, Canada, Australia, and New Zealand, with citizens able to live and work in any of the four countries, like the Trans-Tasman Travel Arrangement between Australia and New Zealand.
-The CANZUK organisation is a large promoter of this community concept and often cites significant support across each Realm.
+The CANZUK organisation is a large promoter of this community concept and often cites significant support across each Commonwealth realm.